SQ9MDD/APRSBox/README.md

 Current APRS runtime behavior:

 - RX:
-  - connects to an enabled TCP TNC
+  - connects to an enabled TCP or serial KISS TNC
   - reads KISS frames
   - decodes AX.25 UI frames to TNC2 when possible
   - stores frames in SQLite